cjjulius/SQL_Utility/README.md

 ##  BCPExportCSV.sql
 Takes a table target and uses SQL Server BCP to export it to CSV directory.

+## Create_Deadlock.sql
+Creates a Deadlock in SQL Server Using defult Read Committed Isolation mode.
+For testing alterting or just for fun. ¯\_(ツ)_/¯

 ##  Latches.sql
 Shows all the latches that are waiting.
 Set the percentage threshold at the bottom based on preferences.
 95% I feel is a pretty good number, though.